 The 20 Year Streets Funding Plan (approved in 2016, updated in 2018) details the process and criteria for how the City selects street improvement projects for inclusion in the annual Capital Improvement Program.
 The 20 Year Street Funding Plan is not superseded by the TAP; rather, the TAP helps inform how we design and operate our streets, as well as identifies additional projects outside of the typical reconstruction process that are prioritized for development.
-The City remains committed to prioritizing the Capital Improvement Program through a data-driven process that prioritizes equity as well as asset condition.
+The 20 Year Street Funding Plan significantly changed the way the City identifies projects for inclusion in the Capital Improvement Program: streets are selected based on a methodology that gives approximate equal weight to asset condition and equity considerations - both community demographics and uses and modes.
+The methodology developed for the 20 Year Street Funding Plan has influenced individual project selection in capital programs as well, such as the Pedestrian Safety and Sidewalk Gap programs.
+Building equity in as a core part as to where investment occurs in the city is critical for advancing citywide goals around racial and economic equity.

-Other transit service is provided by Minnesota Valley Transit Authority, SouthWest Transit and other transit providers that serve cities and counties in the region who optedout of Metro Transit service.
+25 Other transit service is provided by Minnesota Valley Transit Authority, SouthWest Transit and other transit providers that serve cities and counties in the region who optedout of Metro Transit service.